Uncover unique Treasures in Your Direct reports with coaching

 When I say “treasures” you may know exactly what I'm talking about.
-Then again, about 90% of the people I talk to have never heard of it.
+But then again, about 90% of the people I talk to have never heard of it.

-Nongeocachers are oblivious to their presence, but geocachers know where to find them: they have the right equipment, the right knowledge, the right coordinates.
+Non-geocachers are oblivious to their presence, but geocachers know where to find them: they have the right equipment, the right knowledge, the right coordinates.
 They find these treasures in the world every day.
-As an avid geocacher, I delight in the many treasures I have found: a rather large squishy rubber frog, a miniature Matchbox-sized Jeep, a bunch of marbles (to name a few!).

 If you are a manager, you know you have treasures in your workplace: people who perform at a high level consistently.
-You also have others who are more of a "diamond in the rough."
-They have the ability to be that treasure, they just need a little more guidance to uncover that ability.
+You also have others who are more of a diamond in the rough.
+They have the ability to be that treasure, they just need a little more guidance to uncover their ability.

-You won't get very far in geocaching unless you have the right equipment, most essentially the GPS device to locate the path to the cache.
+You won't get very far in geocaching unless you have the right equipment.
+Most essential is the GPS device to locate the path to the cache.
 Using this device, along with a "goody bag" of gifts, will help you efficiently route you to a successful cache.

-As a manager-coach, you'll want to know the right tools to have, starting with training on how to coach (it may not be what you think it is!).
-Your employees have different preferences for how they like to be coached, and it may not be the same as yours!
-A more directive style of coaching may make a more collaborative coachee feel uncomfortable.
-Know how to adapt to the styles of your employees to make the journey more rewarding and forward-moving.
+Your employees have different preferences for how they like to be coached and those may not be the same as yours!
+For example, a more directive style of coaching may make a more collaborative coachee feel uncomfortable.
+Knowing how to adapt to the styles of your employees makes the journey more rewarding and productive.

 Just like in our workplace, the geocaching environment comes in many different forms.
 You can geoacache in the woods, in the desert, in an urban environment, at the beach.
 Each environment is unique, just as each individual organization—and the people in it—are unique.